Accenture/alexia/README.md

 ### Custom Slots

-Alexia enables you to create custom slots by specifying its `name` and `utterances`
+Alexia helps you to create custom slots by specifying its `name` and `utterances`

 ```javascript
 app.customSlot('Name', ['Arnold', 'Otto', 'Walda', 'Pete']);